 My dad has always been especially bothered by mosquitoes.
 It’s the multitude of mosquito bites that bothers him, and the itchiness.
 He’s maniacal about keeping the doors closed on warm summer nights.
 Mosquitoes also have a particular attraction to my wife.
 In this way, mosquitoes and I are the same.
 Mosquitoes have never really bothered me, however.
 Maybe my blood doesn’t taste good to them.
-My brother once told me that if a mosquito landed on, say your bicep, and you clench your bicep, when the mosquito starts to suck your blood, it will explode.
+My brother once told me that if a mosquito landed on a muscle, and you clench that muscle, when the mosquito starts to suck your blood, it will explode.
 I must have tried this a hundred times.
 Never got to see one explode.

 Mosquitoes undoubtedly annoy everyone.
 But what if one mosquito bite led to the end of your life?

 Today is World Malaria Day.
 If you do a little nosing around, you’ll find tons of information about the day and its purpose.